Alison Pill: 1997–2007: Rise to prominence

 She landed the role of young Lorna in the ABC-TV biopic Life with Judy Garland: Me and My Shadows in 2001, based on the memoir by Garland's daughter, Lorna Luft.
-That year, Pill also played Sissy Spacek's daughter in the TV flick Midwives.
-In 2003, she played Katie Holmes's sister in the indie feature Pieces of April.
+Also in 2001, Pill also played Sissy Spacek's daughter in the TV flick Midwives.
+In 2003, she played Katie Holmes' sister in the indie feature Pieces of April.
 Pill won the lead in the CTV-TV movie Fast Food High, about a teenager who gets a job at a fast food restaurant and tries to set up a union.
 She also landed a supporting role in Confessions of a Teenage Drama Queen in 2003, starring Lindsay Lohan.
-Pill ventured off into stage acting, with the New York City staging of None of the Above as the first item in her theatre credentials.
+Pill ventured into stage acting, with the Manhattan, New York staging of None of the Above as the first item in her theater credentials.
 In 2006, she starred as Grace Webster in the short-lived NBC drama The Book of Daniel.
 That same year, she made her Broadway debut playing Mairead in Martin McDonagh's black comedy play The Lieutenant of Inishmore for which she was nominated for the Tony Award for Best Featured Actress in a Play.

-Because of her busy work schedule, Pill's schooling was done through a program for children in the entertainment industry.
-Since graduating from high school, Pill moved to New York to pursue a career in theatre, but continued to work in movies such as Dan in Real Life in 2007.
+Because of her busy work schedule, Pill's schooling was through a program for children in the entertainment industry.
+Since graduating from high school, she moved to New York to pursue a career in theatre, but continued to work in movies such as Dan in Real Life in 2007.
 She returned to Broadway in the Theresa Rebeck play Mauritius (2007) acting alongside F. Murray Abraham, Bobby Cannavale, and Dylan Baker.
-John Lahr of The New Yorker praised Pill describing her as "excellent" adding, "It says something about the appeal of Alison Pill—an actress with a big future—that her compelling combination of ferocity and fragility carries the audience beyond the inconsistencies of the story."
-That same year she acted in the Manhattan Theatre Club production of the David Harrower play Blackbird starring alongside Jeff Daniels.
-The production was directed by Joe Mantello and was helmed at New York City Center's Stage I. For her performance she received the Drama League Award, Lucille Lortel Award, and Outer Critics Circle Awards nominations.
-This was followed by The Distance From Here, On the Mountain,.
+John Lahr of The New Yorker commended Pill as "excellent" adding, "It says something about the appeal of Alison Pill—an actress with a big future—that her compelling combination of ferocity and fragility carries the audience beyond the inconsistencies of the story."
+In 2007, she acted in the Manhattan Theatre Club production of the David Harrower play Blackbird starring alongside Jeff Daniels.
+The production was directed by Joe Mantello and was helmed at Center's Stage I in Manhattan, New York.
+For her performance she received the Drama League Award, Lucille Lortel Award, and Outer Critics Circle Awards nominations.
+That was followed by The Distance From Here, On the Mountain.